Sultan Ibraimov: Investigation

 Following Ibraimov's assassination, an investigation headed by KGB Deputy Chairman Filipp Bobkov was quickly launched.
 The events of Ibraimov's assassination were quickly established; first, Ibraimov's personal driver, who had been sleeping on the first floor and had seen the intruder, had been shot.
 Next, the intruder moved upwards to the second floor before shooting Ibraimov twice in the head while he was sleeping, before jumping out of the window and fleeing the scene.

 Though the killer could not be identified, the gun used in the killing was found at the scene.
 For several months, the investigation remained at a standstill, even after the interrogation of hundreds of suspects.
 Finally, Bobkov made the choice to examine the fingerprints on the gun - a first in the Soviet Union.

-Using fingerprinting, the KGB was able to find the culprit; an ethnic Russian from Cholpon-Ata.
-He was later found having been hanged by a scarf, at a train station in Chapayevsk, in the Russian SFSR.
-In his hand, there was a note "To the Deputies of the Supreme Soviet of Kyrgyzstan", which was widely circulated in Kyrgyz media and included the names and personal information of the deputies of the Supreme Soviet of the Kirghiz SSR, including Ibraimov.
+Using fingerprinting, the KGB was able to find the culprit, an ethnic Russian from Cholpon-Ata.
+He was later found, having been hanged by a scarf, at a train station in Chapayevsk in the Russian SFSR.
+In his hand there was a note "To the Deputies of the Supreme Soviet of Kyrgyzstan", which was widely circulated in Kyrgyz media and included the names and personal information of the deputies of the Supreme Soviet of the Kirghiz SSR, including Ibraimov.

 The assassin was not known to have any personal relations to Ibraimov, but was instead suspected of being a Russian ethnonationalist due to writings in his notebook which professed violently anti-Kyrgyz views.
-Here, the case ended, but discontent in the Kirghiz SSR reached a height, as many suspected that the assassination had been planned by First Secretary of the Communist Party of Kirghizia Turdakun Usubaliev, out of a desire to maintain his position.
+Here, the case ended, but discontent in the Kirghiz SSR mounted, as many suspected that the assassination had been planned by First Secretary of the Communist Party of Kirghizia Turdakun Usubaliev, out of a desire to maintain his position.

 Legacy

 Following his death, Ibraimov's popularity in Kyrgyzstan surged, and he has since been held in high regard by the Kyrgyz people and political leaders alike, and has become known as a patriotic figure.
 Almazbek Atambayev throughout his rule repeatedly praised and compared himself to Ibraimov, on one occasion defending himself from allegations of nepotism by saying that he, much like Ibraimov, started out with humble beginnings.

 On 29 August 2019, Kyrgyz President Sooronbay Jeenbekov posthumously awarded him with the Hero of the Kyrgyz Republic award, the highest state award of Kyrgyzstan.
 Ibraimov Street in Bishkek was named in his honour in 1993 from its original name of Pravda Street, and Papan Reservoir is also officially named after him.
 There is also a memorial to Ibraimov near Osh Kyrgyz Drama Theater, also named after him.

 Ibraimov's children have continued to serve in the Kyrgyz political scene.
-His son, Ermek, served as the Kyrgyz ambassador to Belarus, Latvia, and Estonia.
-His daughter, Elmira, served as chairman of the Audit Chamber of Kyrgyzstan and member of the Kyrgyzstan political party.
+His son Ermek served as the Kyrgyz ambassador to Turkey, Belarus, Poland, the Czech Republic, Slovakia, Hungary, Latvia, and Estonia.
+One of his daughters, Elmira, served as chairperson of the Audit Chamber of Kyrgyzstan, Kyrgyz ambassador to the United Nations, founding and long-time chairperson of the community development agency ARIS, and Deputy Prime Minister.
+Another daughter, Ainura, a health professional, served as deputy minister of health.